mtzdgtlab/MAC_Paving_Site_2026/docs/2025-copy-rewrite.md

 - H1: Driveway Paving Services in North Jersey

 #### H2: Engineered Asphalt for Local Weather
-We evaluate soils, drainage, traffic, and aesthetics before demolishing or building a driveway.
+We evaluate soils, grading, traffic, and aesthetics before demolishing or building a driveway.
 The result is a pavement structure with the right stone depth, asphalt mix, edging, and finishing touches to handle North Jersey winters, deliveries, and HOA traffic.
 Owners receive milestone updates, photos, and maintenance guides.

 #### H2: Who We Serve
 - Single-family homes, estates, multifamily communities, and townhome courts.